Yann Gozlan

-Yann Gozlan (born 28 March 1977) is a French film director and screenwriter.
-He has directed six feature films: the horror film Caged (2010), the thriller A Perfect Man (2015), the action thriller Burn Out (2017), the mystery thriller Black Box (2021), the psychological thriller Visions (2023), and the AI-themed The Residence (2025).
+Yann Gozlan (/fr/; born 28 March 1977) is a French film director and screenwriter.
+He has directed six feature films: the horror film Caged (2010), the thriller A Perfect Man (2015), the action thriller Burn Out (2017), the mystery thriller Black Box (2021), the psychological thriller Visions (2023), the AI-themed thriller The Residence (2025), and the psychological thriller Guru (2025).

 Early life

 Gozlan, the son of an engineer father and a nurse mother, grew up in Aubervilliers.

 Career

 After having shot experimental films on video and Super 8, Yann Gozlan went in search of a producer for his first short film Pellis.
 Completed in 2003, the film depicts the world of dermatology and psychosomatic disorders.
 Another short film, Écho, followed in 2006 with Lubna Azabal in the lead role as a pregnant woman suffering from tinnitus and feeling tormented by the unexplained noises of her apartment where she is a recluse.
 The film received the Prix du court métrage at the 2007 Fantastic'Arts festival in Gérardmer.

 Gozlan was tapped by Sombrero Films to direct his feature film debut, Caged (Captifs), a horror film set against the backdrop of human organ trafficking.
 The film starred Zoé Félix in the main role.
 It was theatrically released in October 2010.
 The film won two awards the same year (Best Actress and Best Picture) at the Screamfest Horror Film Festival in Los Angeles.

 In 2015, Gozlan continued his collaboration with screenwriter Guillaume Lemans, which began with the film Caged, on the film A Perfect Man (Un homme idéal), a thriller dealing with the spiral of lies and deception.
 The film was released in theaters in March 2015 with Pierre Niney in the lead role.

 In 2017, collaborating again with Guillaume Lemans, he wrote and directed the action thriller Burn Out, based on the noir novel Balancé dans les cordes by Jérémie Guez.
 Combining Superbike motorcycle racing with drug trafficking in the city, the film was theatrically released in January 2018 with François Civil in the main role.
 In 2022, Borsalino Productions produced a remake of Burn Out entitled Centauro, directed by Spanish filmmaker Daniel Calparsoro.